3liz/lizmap-documentation/source/install/upgrade.rst

    lizmap/install/restore.sh /tmp

-.. note:: Lizmap 3.0 requires that "*.db" files should be stored in var/db/, not in var/ as in 2.x
+.. note:: Lizmap 3.0 requires that ``*.db`` files should be stored in var/db/, not in var/ as in 2.x

 Last step: launch the upgrade script